TOWNSHIP OF WINSLOW

 (b) Dues Deduction and Agency Shop

-E. Any such written authorization may be withdrawn at any time by the filing of notice of such withdrawal with the Township Clerk.
+5. Any such written authorization may be withdrawn at any time by filing of notice of such withdrawal with the Township Clerk.
 The filing of notice of withdrawal shall be effective to halt deductions in accordance with N.J.S.A.
 52:14-15.9e as amended.

-G. The deduction shall commence for each employee who elects not to become a member of the Association during the month following written notice from the Association of the amount of the fair share assessment.
-A copy of the written notice of the amount of the fair share assessment must also be furnished to the New Jersey Employment Relations Commission.
+7. The deductions shall commence for each employee who elects not to become a member of the Association during the month following written notice from the Association of the amount of the fair share assessment.
+A copy of the written notice of the amount of the fair share assessment must also be furnished to the New Jersey Public Employment Relations Commission.

-L. The Association shall indemnify, defend, save and hold the Township harmless against any and all claims, demands, suits or other forms of liability that shall arise out of or by reason of action taken by the Township in reliance upon salary deduction authorization cards or the fair share assessment information as furnished by the Association to the Township, or in reliance upon the official notification on the letterhead of the Association and signed by the President of the Association, advising of such changed deductions.
+12. The Association shall indemnity, defend and save the Township harmless against any and all claims, demands, suits or other forms of liability that shall arise out of or by reason of action taken by the Township in reliance upon salary deduction authorization cards or the fair share assessment information as furnished by the Association to the Township, or in reliance upon the official notification on the letterhead of the Association and signed by the President of the Association, advising of such changed deductions.

 ARTICLE II: MANAGEMENT RIGHTS